WTX

 - Client applications can continue using existing WebSocket APIs without modification

-For this particular scenario, the no-masking
+For this particular scenario the no-masking

 parameter defined in https://datatracker.ietf.org/doc/html/draft-damjanovic-websockets-nomasking-02 is also supported.